 Magnetic Anomaly Maps

 This file is best viewed in a Pluto notebook.
-To run it this way, from the MagNav.jl directory, do:
+To do so, from the MagNav.jl directory, run:

 julia> using Pluto